RFA Typhoon

 4 July 1989 sailed Portsmouth under her own power, name unchanged

-1989 Renamed P. TYPHOON by her owners
+1989 renamed P. TYPHOON by her owners

 1992 converted into a trawler